InsertKoinIO/koin/docs/reference/koin-android/start.md

             // Load modules
             modules(myAppModules)
         }

     }
 }
 ```

 :::info
-You can also start Koin from anywhere if you don't ant to start it from your Application class.
+You can also start Koin from anywhere if you don't want to start it from your Application class.
 :::

 If you need to start Koin from another Android class, you can use the `startKoin` function and provide your Android `Context`